Resources

 Office to Combat Trafficking in Persons (OCTIP)

-OCTIP, part of the Ministry of Public Safety and Solicitor General, works to develop and coordinate B.C.’s response to human trafficking.
+OCTIP at the Ministry of Justice works to develop and coordinate B.C.’s response to human trafficking.

 Research